aitshuber/scoutrec/_posts/2024-09-04-scout-is-on-the-move.md

 ---
 layout: post
-title: 'Scout is on the move! '
+title: Scout is planting roots Downtown Lafayette!
 description: >-
   We are excited to announce that Scout Real Estate Co. is making a big move!
   Starting September 11, 2024, our new office will be located at 617 S Buchanan